The JFE Group is enhanching Corporate Governance to achieve sustainable growth and increased corporate value over the medium to long term.

 JFE Steel and JFE Engineering view past violations of the Antimonopoly Law seriously and continue to implement thorough measures to eliminate the possibility of future infringements.
 The internal audit departments of both companies constantly monitor contact with other companies to avoid Antimonopoly Law violations.
 They also check to see that initiatives aimed at promoting legal compliance are functioning properly.
 Audits are regularly conducted at all business locations, including branch offices.
 Other Group companies also implement compliance initiatives

-Basic Policy on Preventing Bribery of Public Official
+Basic Policy on Preventing Bribery of Public Officials

 Resisting Organized Crime